Update system packages

 nano /etc/squid/squid.conf

-http_access deny allhttp_access deny allThe section looks like this when added (note: the order is important):
+http_access deny allhttp_access deny allhttp_access allow authenticated until later if you decide to use a username and passwordThe section looks like this when added (note: the order is important):

 acl myip src <YOUR_IP_ADDRESS> # add this

-http_access allow authenticated # add this (if you want authentication)
+http_access allow authenticated # add this later (if you want authentication)

 http_access allow myip # add this